breadboard-ai/breadboard/seeds/breadboard/docs/tutorial/README.md

 Now, when the board runs, it will see this `passthrough` node as the entry, and will make its way to the `input`, starting the chat bot cycle.

 Okay.
 We have a working board.
-Let's noew write a few more lines of plumbing to turn it into a chat bot program.
+We'll still need to write a few more lines of plumbing to turn it into a chat bot program.

 Prepare the `readline` interface so that the program can ask the user questions, and print out a welcoming preamble: